q-shift/backstage-plugins/plugins/quarkus/README.md

 ![extensions-3.png](plugins%2Fquarkus%2Fdoc%2Fextensions-3.png)

 #### Quarkus Quickstart picker field

+This field allows a user to pick up a Quarkus Quickstart project.

 Edit the `packages/app/src/App.tsx` file to add the tag of the `<QuarkusQuickstartPickerField />` within the `<Route path="/create" element={<ScaffolderPage />}>` as described hereafter.